 - A close investor, who is as humane as one can be, very grounded inspite of being very rich, lost her parents and both her children in a road accident in 2016.
 The sense of bereavement was intense and brought home the timeless truth of how ephemeral we are, ultimately

 I got connected with issues facing our society and ongoing developments in our polity in 1994.
-Since that time, I have closely followed the developments in my India.
+Since that time, I have closely followed the developments in my country.